 Workplace project.
 The goal is to have materials for a workshop or training intervention on the chosen topic, including reading materials and related activities.
-This project must be related to interpersonal communication in some meaningful way, and, therefore, must be approved by me.
+This project must be related to communication in a health care context in some meaningful way, and, therefore, must be approved by me.
 Feel free to talk with me about your project at any time (well, not in the middle of the night!).